 If you are sitting at home after working from home this past year.
 I’m sure you’re wondering why you are noticing new ticks and traits in your partner that you never noticed before, then you are not alone.

-You see each other for watercooler talk more than you ever thought you would and you’ve even thought from time to time ‘How do people work with this person?’
+You see each other for watercooler talk more than you ever thought you would.
+You’ve even thought from time to time ‘How do people work with this person?’

 Either scenario is a valid one and this pandemic has hit everyone hard in the relationship department.

-I want to put it out there that there is never an invalid excuse to resent your partner during these crazy times is always valid.
+I want to put it out there that resenting your partner during these crazy times is always valid.
 These are unique circumstances we find ourselves in after all.

-You may have made a commitment to this person, and love them for all they are, but the crux of it is – we were never meant to spend this much time with our partners.
+You may have made a commitment to love them for all they are, but the crux of it is: We were never meant to spend this much time with our partners.

-We look for different types of partnerships in our lives and this means we’re looking for different attributes to complement different situations.
+We look for different types of partnerships and relationships in our lives.
+This means we’re looking for different attributes to complement different situations.

 A romantic relationship